Kildrum Primary School

 • enjoy exploring and discussing word patterns and text structures.

-Since the introduction of Curriculum for Excellence we have been steadily implementing the North Lanarkshire Literacy Strategy.
+In Kildrum we implement the North Lanarkshire Literacy Strategy.
 This involves all pupils being much more active in their learning using strategies such as reciprocal teaching, paired and trio work as well as individual and group work.
 We believe reading and writing are at the core of every child’s education and we have prioritised it in terms of the length of time pupils are engaged in literacy.
 Staff development has focused on the implementation of changes in methodology and teaching approaches.
 There is a very structured phonic and spelling programmes in place throughout the school as well as significant increase in the amount of reading and writing activities done in each class.
-We actively promote reading for enjoyment beginning with children reading two books per week in P.1 and culminating in our P.7 pupils setting themselves targets of reading up to eleven chapters of a novel per week.
-7.5 hours per week is spent on Literacy in Kildrum.
+We actively promote reading for enjoyment beginning with children reading two books per week in Primary 1 and culminating in our Primary 7 pupils setting themselves targets of reading up to eleven chapters of a novel per week.

 We have had lots of visitors from other school and councils, as well as the Scottish Government, to see our children’s work and to view the good practice of the teachers.
 We are very proud of this.

-As well as teaching Literacy within Literacy time we have also been working on developing Literacy across the curriculum.
-Children set their own targets for improvement and these are carried across the curriculum e.g. report writing in Science, a historic recount, talking and listening within all kinds of collaborative and group work, note taking from watching video clips etc. The children are now making cross-curricular links and understand the importance of the transfer and application of skills.
-Talking and Listening skills are being developed across the curriculum and the use of multi-media is now well established.
+As well as teaching Literacy within Literacy time the children also develop their Literacy skills through other areas of the curriculum.
+Children set their own targets for improvement and these are carried across the curriculum e.g. report writing in Science, a historic recount, talking and listening within all kinds of collaborative and group work, note taking from watching video clips etc. The children make cross-curricular links and understand the importance of the transfer and application of skills.
+Talking and Listening skills are being developed across the curriculum and the use of multi-media is well established.

 Report a Glow concern